 The Guidelines are far-reaching recommendations addressed by governments to multinational enterprises operating in adhering countries.
 They provide voluntary principles and standards for responsible business conduct in areas such as employment and industrial relations, human rights, environment, information disclosure, combating bribery, consumer interests, science and technology, competition, and taxation.

 The Guidelines are recommendations jointly addressed by governments to multinational enterprises.
 They provide principles and good practice standards consistent with applicable laws and internationally recognized standards.
 Observance of the Guidelines by enterprises is voluntarily, not legally, enforced.
 Nevertheless, some matters covered by the Guidelines may also be regulated by national law or international commitments.

 - Consumer interests

 2.5.
 The Sustainable Development Goals and the United Nations Global Compact Communication on Progress

-The United Nations Global Compact (UNGC) is a voluntary initiative based on CEOs' commitment to implement ten universal sustainability principles, as well as to undertake partnerships in support of the UN Sustainable Development Goals.
+The United Nations Global Compact (UNGC) is a voluntary initiative based on CEOs' commitment to implementing ten universal sustainability principles, as well as to undertake partnerships in support of the UN Sustainable Development Goals.